torum/AddCoverToVideoFile/README.md

 # AddCoverToVideoFile
-A ~~cross-platform~~ desktop GUI app to easily add cover art/thumbnail to MP4, MKV, and AVI files.
+A cross-platform desktop GUI app to easily add cover art/thumbnail to MP4, MKV, and AVI files.

-This app is developed as an [Avalonia UI](https://avaloniaui.net/) app and uses [Taglib#](https://github.com/mono/taglib-sharp) for metadata tag editing, so it should runs on Windows, ~~Linux~~, and Mac as well.
-It turnes out [Avalonia UI currently does not support file drag and drop on Linux](https://github.com/AvaloniaUI/Avalonia/issues/6085) ... so it runs fine but it does not accept file drop on Linux... sad.
+This app is developed as an [Avalonia UI](https://avaloniaui.net/) app and uses [Taglib#](https://github.com/mono/taglib-sharp) for metadata tag editing, so it should runs on Windows, ~~Linux~~, and Mac as well using .NET runtime.

+However, it turnes out [Avalonia UI currently does not support file drag and drop on Linux](https://github.com/AvaloniaUI/Avalonia/issues/6085) ... so it runs fine but it does not accept file drop on Linux... sad.

 ## Download
 TODO